 Our development is based on a strong scientific rationale.
 Especially in oncology, every cancer patient has unique therapeutic challenges which needs to be addressed in a personalized approach.
 Thus, it is of major importance to run accompanying translational research that will give us information on the clinical performance of the investigated drug in a given cancer patient.

-As a first step, a pilot study testing oncolytic measles virus in combination with a checkpoint inhibitory antibody for clinical proof of concept will be initiated in Q3 2020.
+As a first step, a study testing our lead oncolytic measles virus candidate for clinical proof of concept will be initiated in 2021.
 The translational program, supported by CanVirex, routinizes testing of molecular signatures and predictive biomarkers.